-Bond investigations and related class action
+Bond investigations and related class actions

 On 20 May 2021, the Company and Nomura Holdings, Inc. ("NHI") were named as addressees in a decision issued by the European Commission in which the Company, NHI and various other third party banks have been found to have infringed EU competition law in connection with their activity in the primary and secondary markets for European Government Bonds ("EGB").
 The European Commission found that the infringement consisted of anticompetitive agreements and/or concerted practices in the EGB sector in breach of EU competition law and fined the Company and NHI approximately EUR 129.6 million.
+In August 2021, the Company and NHI appealed the decision.
+The fine has been provisionally paid, as is required, pending the outcome of the Company and NHI's appeal.